Convex Equipartitions inspired by the little cubes operad: Introduction and statement of the main result

 Karasev, Hubard \& Aronov \cite{KarasevHubardAronov14} proposed a solution for the generalised Nandakumar \& Ramana-Rao problem using a CS--TM scheme based on the generalised Voronoi diagrams.
 The scheme was used to show that Conjecture \ref{conjecture: nandakumar and ramana rao for general d} follows from the non-existence of an $\sym_n$-equivariant map

-where the symmetric group $\sym_n$ acts on $\conf(\R^d,n)$ and $W_n = \{x\in \R^n:x_1+ \dots + x_n = 0\}$ by permuting the points and coordinates, respectively.
+where the symmetric group $\sym_n$ acts on $\conf(\R^d,n) = \{(x_1, \dots, x_n) \in (\R^d)^{ n}: x_i \neq x_j \text{ for } i \neq j\}$ and $W_n = \{x\in \R^n:x_1+ \dots + x_n = 0\}$ by permuting the points and coordinates, respectively.
 Using a homological analogue of obstruction theory, they showed \cite[Thm.\,1.10]{KarasevHubardAronov14} non-existence of the map \eqref{eq: map from configuration space to the sphere} when $n$ is a prime power, and so gave the positive answer to the conjecture in this case.

-Blagojevi\'c \& Ziegler \cite[Thm.\,1.2]{BlagojevicZiegler15} showed the non-existence of a map \eqref{eq: map from configuration space to the sphere} if and only if $n$ is a prime power using equivariant obstruction theory.
-In order to apply the method, they developed a Salvetti-type CW-model $\cellConf(d,n)$ of the configuration space $\conf(\R^d, n)$, which is moreover its equivariant deformation retract.
+Blagojevi\'c \& Ziegler \cite[Thm.\,1.2]{BlagojevicZiegler15} showed that a map \eqref{eq: map from configuration space to the sphere} does not exist if and only if $n$ is a prime power using equivariant obstruction theory.
+In order to apply the method, they developed a Salvetti-type CW-model $\cellConf(d,n)$ of the configuration space $\conf(\R^d, n)$, which is moreover equivariant deformation retract.
 Resistance of Conjecture \ref{conjecture: nandakumar and ramana rao for general d} to the existing topological methods is manifested in the fact that the map \eqref{eq: map from configuration space to the sphere} exists whenever $n$ is not a prime power.

 Blagojevi\'c, L\"uck \& Ziegler \cite[Thm.\,8.3]{BlagojevicLueckZiegler15} showed the non-existence of a map \eqref{eq: map from configuration space to the sphere} for $n$ a prime using an analogue of Cohen's vanishing theorem \cite[Thm.\,8.2]{Cohen76}.